-The definitive work on OS covers is Map Cover Art by John Paddy Browne, published by Ordnance Survey in 1991 and long out of print.
+The standard work on OS covers is Map Cover Art by John Paddy Browne, published by Ordnance Survey in 1991 and long out of print.

 The Charles Close Society is now creating a comprehensive collection of OS map covers, based (by kind permission) on the indexing system devised by Roger Hellyer for the book.